-Firewall-as-a-service (FWaaS) is a software-as-a-service (SaaS) cybersecurity offering for network security where a cloud firewall solution is provider by a vendor.
+Firewall as a service (FWaaS) is a software-as-a-service (SaaS) cybersecurity offering for network security where a cloud firewall solution is provided by a vendor.
+Firewall services allow businesses to scale their security infrastructure, quickly increasing the number of systems and endpoints they protect.

 What is FWaaS?